 Under the final rule, a debt collector who corresponds with you by text, email, or other electronic-medium must include a statement about how you can easily opt out of further electronic communications to that email address or telephone number.
 (For example, “Reply STOP to stop texts to this telephone number.”)
 This requirement applies to specific email addresses, telephone numbers, or other electronic-medium addresses, like social media names or accounts.
 (12 C.F.R. § 1006.6 (e)).

 The debt collector can’t require you to pay a fee to opt out.
 (12 C.F.R. § 1006.6 (e)).

 Generally, under the CFPB's final rule, a debt collector can’t communicate or attempt to communicate with you by sending an email to an email address that the debt collector knows is a work email address, subject to some exceptions.
-For example, a collector may send messages to your work email if you used the email address to communicate with the debt collector about the debt, or you gave prior consent directly to the debt collector that it could use that email address.
-(12 C.F.R. § 1006.22(f)(3)).
+For example, a collector may send messages to your work email if you used the email address to communicate with the debt collector about the debt and you haven’t opted out since, or you gave prior consent directly to the debt collector that it could use that email address and you haven’t withdrawn consent.
+(12 C.F.R. § 1006.22(f), § 1006.6(d)).

 In many situations, the FDCPA prohibits collectors from calling you at work as well.

 The CFPB rule prohibits debt collectors from communicating or attempting to communicate with you in connection with collecting a debt through a social media platform if the message is viewable by the general public or your social media contacts.
 (12 C.F.R. § 1006.22(f)(4)).